Gdreyes172/Surfs_up/README.md

 # Surfs_up
 ## Overview:
-### This project was to identify the climate trends and use the data to identify whether a surf and ice cream shop should be open all year or during certain seasons of the year.
+### The purpose of this project was to identify whether a surf and ice cream shop should be open all year or during certain seasons of the year.
 ---
 # Results
 ## Breakdown: Our analysis focused on a years worth of data from August 2016 - August 2017.
 Below is our findings.